frequency-chain/frequency/designdocs/capacity.md

 The above illustrates two epochs where the second one contracts because network congestion has decreased.
 As a result of the epoch decreasing, Capacity is replenished faster.

-Upon finalizing each block, we get the total amount of Capacity used and update the total amount of weight for an Epoch.
+Upon finalizing each block, we get the total Capacity used and update the total weight for an Epoch.

 ![https://user-images.githubusercontent.com/3433442/189948747-03fbb85e-caff-4771-8d24-427406142c65.png](https://user-images.githubusercontent.com/3433442/189948747-03fbb85e-caff-4771-8d24-427406142c65.png)

 ### **Storage**

-To facilitate keeping track of the amount of Capacity consumed during an Epoch Period.
+To facilitate keeping track of the Capacity consumed during an Epoch Period.

 ```rust